triton1846/symphogen/Unit-Testing-Mimer-Client.md

 ### Running Tests in Azure DevOps Pipeline

-Tests are automatically executed as part of the Azure DevOps build pipeline.
+Tests are automatically executed as part of the `Azure DevOps build pipeline`.
 The pipeline is configured to:

 - **Discover and run all tests** (both standard unit tests and UI-dependent tests) during the build process.
 - **Require a self-hosted Windows agent** for UI-dependent tests marked with `TestCategory.RequiresSelfhostedWindowsAgent`.